 Ranked Choice Voting (RCV) is a fair and easy way to give more voice and more choice to New York voters.
-RCV is a voting system that allows voters to rank many candidates on a ballot in order of preference rather than choosing one candidate.
+RCV is a voting system that allows voters to rank candidates on the ballot in order of preference rather than choosing just one candidate.

 Ranked Choice Voting is a simple change to the way we vote.

 In most elections today, you pick one candidate.
 With Ranked Choice Voting, you can rank multiple candidates in the order you prefer them — 1st choice, 2nd choice, 3rd choice, and so on.
 If your 1st choice can’t win, your vote instantly counts toward your backup choice.

 This solves a very big problem in our elections: the problem of “spoiler candidates” and vote-splitting.
 Today if you support an underdog candidate, you risk “throwing your vote away” on someone who can’t win.
 Or if you support one of the front-runners, you hope that a similar candidate won’t split their vote and hurt their chances.
 Too often our system pressures voters to choose the “lesser of two evils,” discourages candidates from running, and elects candidates without a majority of support.